brynnb/pokemon-database-exporter/README.md

 7. Parse blockset files to extract block data
 8. Parse 2bpp files to extract tile data
 9. Store all data in a SQLite database

-When rendering a map, the tool:

-1. Retrieves the map data from the database
-2. Retrieves the blockset and tileset data for the map
-3. Decodes the 2bpp tile data into pixel values
-4. Renders each tile to create the complete map image